 Florida the Most Dangerous State for Pedestrians

 Perhaps contrary to what one might assume, the most dangerous places for pedestrians are not Chicago, New York or even Los Angeles.
 In fact, New York Metro ranks 50th, Chicago is at 38th, and L.A. only gets up to 27th place.
 So where are the riskiest places to travel on foot?
 Florida.
 Indeed, the Sunshine State has the dubious distinction of being home to the four most dangerous places for pedestrians, according to the New York Times, which recently reported data provided by the nonprofit group, Transportation for America.
-In order from first to fourth are Orlando, Tampa, Jacksonville, and Miami.
+In order from first to fourth are Orlando, Bradenton, Jacksonville, and Miami.

 Why the High Number of Pedestrian Deaths in Florida?

 While there is no definitive answer, anecdotal evidence suggests that high pedestrian injury and death rates might be attributed to several factors.
 First, Florida has year-round good weather.
 As such, our state is home to many outdoors activities that encourage people to get outside and walk all year long.
 Unlike New York or Chicago, where residents are unable to spend extended time outdoors for several months each year due to inclement weather, Florida residents and visitors get to be outside all the time.

 While each metropolitan area of the state may have different factors to consider, Florida on the whole is a seasonal home to over half a million long-term visitors each year.
 Likewise, with many theme parks and attractions that draw visitors from all over the world, Florida welcomes many people each year who are unfamiliar with our traffic laws and who might not be familiar with their surroundings.
 Finally, with the rapid growth of cities like Bradenton and Jacksonville, there are often problems building adequate sidewalks and pedestrian friendly walking areas.